rparappuram/AlpacaTradingAlgo/ReadMe.md

 pip install -r requirements.txt
 ```

-4. Add your Alpaca API and Slack API credentials to the `creds.cfg` file.
+4. Add your Alpaca API and Slack API credentials to the `.env` file.
 5. Run the trading bot:

 ```console